juju-solutions/layer-apache-kafka/README.md

     juju action fetch <id>  # <-- id from above command

+## Status and Smoke Test

+Kafka provides extended status reporting to indicate when it is ready:

+    juju status --format=tabular

+This is particularly useful when combined with `watch` to track the on-going progress of the deployment:

+    watch -n 0.5 juju status --format=tabular

+The message for each unit will provide information about that unit's state.
+Once they all indicate that they are ready, you can perform a "smoke test" to verify that Kafka is working as expected using the built-in `smoke-test`
+action:

+    juju action do kafka/0 smoke-test

+After a few seconds or so, you can check the results of the smoke test:

+    juju action status

+You will see `status: completed` if the smoke test was successful, or `status: failed` if it was not.
+You can get more information on why it failed
+via:

+    juju action fetch <action-id>

 ## Scaling

 Creating a cluster with many brokers is as easy as adding more units to your